Notice of Collection

 The Department previously sent the taxpayer an assessment, but the taxpayer did not pay in full.
 Review the Explanation section on the previous assessment for an explanation of the taxpayer's total liability.

-If the taxpayer does not respond immediately, the Department will begin forced collection actions, and the taxpayer may be charged a 20% Collection Assistance Fee.
+If you do not respond immediately, the Department will begin forced collection actions, and you may be charged a 20% Collection Assistance Fee.
 Examples of forced collection actions could include:

 • Deducting 10% of the taxpayer's wages paid before deductions